Previous prostate cancer screening

 So what should men do if they want to protect themselves against prostate cancer?
 The answer has been clear and scientifically proven for years: Magnetic resonance imaging (MRI) of the prostate can detect or rule out carcinomas with a high degree of certainty.

-Talk to us on +49 069 50 50 00 980 or send us an e-mail using the contact form.
+Call us at 069 50 50 00 980 or send us an email using the contact form.

 The new quality standard in prostate diagnostics.